jsantoro10/jsantoro10.github.io/_cases/reciplay.md

         - lesson: Accessibility
           learning: I learned that there is always more work to be done to make a truly accessible solution that serves my primary user group.
 If I had more time and a larger pool of participants for usability testing, I would add a settings page to customize screen contrast and text size.
       next_steps:
+        - Evaluate the success of the product by measuring time on task, task success rate, and user error rate
         - Conduct follow-up usability testing on the responsive website to determine any barriers that users new to technology face in the main user flow
         - Ideate on new features like incorporating timestamped portions of a video tutorial into the cooking mode, ingredient look-up, and translation options
 ---